Skip to content

 Frequently asked questions

-What is the difference between ACV and RCV coverage, and how much money does it cost?
+What is the difference between ACV and RCV coverage for roof replacement?

 Wind/hail deductible notice

-Texas wind and hail deductibles are typically structured as a percentage of the home's insured value, ranging from 1% to 2% in Lubbock County.
-On a home insured for $450,000 at a 2% deductible, homeowners are responsible for $9,000 out-of-pocket before insurance coverage applies to the replacement cost.
-After your adjuster approves the claim, verify whether your policy covers Actual Cash Value (depreciated) or Replacement Cost Value (full replacement), as this determines how much of the final bill you will bear.
+In Texas, including Lubbock County, wind and hail deductibles are typically structured as a percentage of your home's insured value, commonly ranging from 1% to 2% for inland properties.
+On a home insured for $197,900 at a 2% deductible, your out-of-pocket cost before insurance begins paying is $3,958.
+It is critical to confirm whether your policy covers replacement cost value (RCV) or actual cash value (ACV), as this determines how much the insurance company will reimburse after depreciation is applied.